lecritch/dsc-chi-warmup-weather-probabilities/README.md

-The above dataframe represents the joint weather events for two neighboring cities over a time frame of 20 days.
+**The above dataframe** represents the joint weather events for two neighboring cities over a time frame of 20 days.

 The index represents ```Town 1``` and the columns represent ```Town 2```

-The values represent the number of days the two weather events occurred.
+The values represent the number of days the two weather events in each town occurred on the same day.
 >ie. There were 2 days out of 20 it was Sunny in ```Town 1``` and Cloudy in ```Town 2```

 ## Question 1